 Fig. 153.
 Several types of non-glandular hairs.
 Crystal hairs on Malanea macrophylla: A, showing hair with a single row of crystals; B, cell with 2 rows of crystals; C, transverse section of B, showing crystals.
-Two-armed hairs on Artemisia Absinthium (D) and Dichondra repens (II); F, uniscriate non-glandular hair on Pongamia glabra; B, longitudinal view showing two of the cells of a peltate hair on Solanum argenteum; G, shaggy hair on Calandrinia umbellata; J, upper portion of stinging hairs of Urtica dioica; K, cupshaped peltate hair on Rhododendron Anthopogon; L, candelabra hair on Verbascum Thapsus.-Adapted from Solereder and redrawn by Hogstad.
+Two-armed hairs on Artemisia Absinthium (D) and Dichondra repens (H); F, uniscriate non-glandular hair on Pongamia glabra; E, longitudinal view showing two of the cells of a peltate hair on Solanum argenteum; G, shaggy hair on Calandrinia umbellata; J, upper portion of stinging hairs of Urtica dioica; K, cupshaped peltate hair on Rhododendron Anthopogon; L, candelabra hair on Verbascum Thapsus.-Adapted from Solereder and redrawn by Hogstad.

 summit bearing a spherical or ovoid head, which is obliquely inserted and rather easily detached, thus leading to the emission of the contents.
 The stinging sensation was formerly stated to be due to formic acid, but it is now supposed to be in the nature of a substance related to the ferments. (j) Crystal-containing hairs.
-Calcium oxalate (Fig. 153, A, B, C), either in the form of rosette aggregates or prisms or needles, is sometimes present in the
+Calcium oxalate (Fig. 153, A, B, C), either in the form of rosette aggregates or prisms or needles, is sometimes present in the stinging hairs of some of the Euphorbiaceæ, as well as in some of the genera of the Cornaceæ, Geraniaceæ, Rosaceæ, and Saxifragaceæ.

 Fig. 154.
-Hairs in the Compositæ: A, slightly curved or hooked hairs on the corolla of Dandelion; B, hooked hairs on the filaments of Inula; C, hairs on pappus of Tragopogon pratensis; D, hair from akene of Tragopogon pratensis; E, portion of barbed hair upon pappus of Inula; F and G, double hairs from achene of Tagetes tenuifolia; H, double hairs from achene of Inula; J, double hair from corolla of Calendula.
+Hairs in the Compositæ: A, slightly curved or hooked hairs on the corolla of Dandelion; B, hooked hairs on the filaments of Inula; C, hairs on pappus of Tragopogon pratensis; D, portion of barbed hair upon pappus of Inula; F and G, double hairs from achene of Tragets tenuifolia; H, double hairs from achene of Inula; J, double hair from corolla of Calendula.

 Fig. 155.
-Characteristic branching hairs found on the stem, leaves, and calyx of $Hyoscyamus\ muticus.$ stinging hairs of some of the Euphorbiaceæ, as well as in some of the genera of the Cornaceæ, Geraniaceæ, Rosaceæ, and Saxifragaceæ.
+Characteristic branching hairs found on the stem, leaves, and cally x of $Hyoscyamus\ muticus$ .